dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 ```

 - Finally, stop collection by pressing the \<Enter> key, and *dotnet-trace* will finish logging events to *trace.netperf* file.

+## Viewing the trace captured from dotnet-trace

+On Windows, `.netperf` files can be viewed on PerfView (https://github.com/microsoft/perfview) for analysis, just like traces collected with ETW or LTTng.
+For traces collected on Linux, you can either move the trace to a Windows machine to be viewed on PerfView.

+If you would rather view the trace on a Linux machine, you can do this by changing the output format of `dotnet-trace` to `speedscope`.
+You can change the output file format using the `-f|--format` option - `-f speedscope` will make `dotnet-trace` to produce a speedscope file.
+You can currently choose between `netperf` (the default option) and `speedscope`.
+Speedscope files can be opened at https://www.speedscope.app.

+Note: The .NET Core runtime generates traces in the `netperf` format, and are converted to speedscope (if specified) after the trace is completed.
+Since some conversions may result in loss of data, the original `netperf` file is preserved next to the converted file.

 ## Commonly used keywords for the *Microsoft-Windows-DotNETRuntime* provider